 23. Start A Small Business

-Due to the digitalization of the world, starting businesses have become easy.
+Due to the digitalization of the world, starting businesses has become easy.
 You can sell just about anything online these days.
 As a 13-year-old, you could sell craftwork or art online on Etsy.

 Businesses can run on anything you’re passionate about.
 For example, if you are good at woodworking, you can sell crafted wooden ornaments online.
 Alternatively, if you are good at cooking, you could start an online delivery restaurant.